Robert Drury (died 1577): Early life and family

-Robert Drury, born about 1503, was the second son of Sir Robert Drury (before 1456 – 2 March 1535), Speaker of the House of Commons, and Anne Calthorpe, daughter of Sir William Calthorpe of Burnham Thorpe, Norfolk.
-He had an elder brother, and four sisters:
+Drury was born about 1503, the second son of Sir Robert Drury, Speaker of the House of Commons, and Anne Calthorpe, daughter of Sir William Calthorpe of Burnham Thorpe, Norfolk.
+He had an elder brother and four sisters: William, Anne, Elizabeth, Bridget, and Ursula.
+Sir Philip Boteler was his brother-in-law through his marriage to Elizabeth.
+Another brother-in-law was Sir Giles Alington who married Ursula.
+Bridget's daughters, Anne and Elizabeth, married Sir Thomas Cornwallis and Sir John Sulyard, respectively.